janko-isidorovic/mainflux-k8s/README.md

-# Setup Mainflux on Kubernetes - WIP
+# Deploy Mainflux on Kubernetes - WIP
-Scripts to deploy Mainflux on the kubernetes.
+Scripts to deploy Mainflux on Kubernetes (https://kubernetes.io).
 Work in progress.
 Not ready for deployment.

 ## Steps